JaylenLuc/InteractiveMap/README.md

  # HOW TO RUN CODE ON YOUR LOCAL COMPUTER:

- # Getting Started with Create React App
+ # Getting Started with Create React App and Django

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+start Django Server by running in the django folder:

+### `python manage.py runserver `

 In the project directory, you can run: